What is Canasa?

 What should I tell my healthcare provider before using Canasa?

-Before using Canasa, tell your doctor if you:
+Before using Canasa, tell your doctor if you have any medical conditions, including if you:

 - have a history of allergic reaction to the medicine sulfasalazine (Azulfidine).